christys122/SocialApp/Readme.md

   ## Description

-This is an app designed for users to create and account and share their thoughts
+This is an app designed for users to create and account and share their thoughts.

 ## Table of Contents